LeivoSepp/TrackMe-inReach-app-in-Azure-for-free/README.md

 * Define your own tracks for Live tracking with a customized start-finish date.
 You can have many parallel tracks for example:
   * One track is a whole expedition with a duration of two months.
 "Everest 2020 expedition".
   * Other tracks could be like "Approaching into Everest basecamp", "Acclimatization", "Summit days" etc.
-* This website can publish your tracks even if your Garmin's inReach site is protected by password.
+* You can publish your tracks even if your Garmin's inReach site is protected by password.
 * You can publish historical tracks with a meaningful name, start and finish date.
 * You can have your own inReach device which is used as default device for your tracks.
 * You can rent or loan inReach from a friend and each your track can have a different device connected.